davidhu2000/davidhu2000.github.io/src/pages/blog/how-i-structure-my-terraform-code.md

 }
 ```

-This code works wonderfully, and another team notices your code, and asked to have the exact same setup, but they want a `lg` server instead.
+This code works wonderfully, then another team notices your code and asks to have the exact setup, but they want an `lg` server instead.

 > What do we do?
 Do we just copy it and change the server size?